vanderleisilva/uncacheable/resources/diagrams/container/container-diagram.md

 ## Description

 This diagram shows the high-level technical building blocks (containers) of the MobilityCorp platform.
-It illustrates the microservices architecture with the GenAI Service as a bounded context, event-driven communication, and data storage strategy.
+It illustrates the microservices architecture with the GenAI Platform as a bounded context, event-driven communication, and data storage strategy.

 **Note:** Services and databases are shown as grouped boxes for readability.
 Each box represents multiple independent components following microservices and database-per-service patterns.